-They're the ideal accompaniment to your favorite coffee and a tasty, healthy little snack.
+They're the ideal accompaniment to your favorite coffee and a tasty, little snack.
 Ready in 1 hour and 5 minutes.

 02 of 17

-With peanut butter as their only fat, these rich vegan cookies are chewy and totally irresistible.
+These rich vegan cookies are chewy and totally irresistible.
 Use crunchy peanut butter or, for better texture, freshly ground peanut butter, mix with a non-dairy beverage, flour, and sugar, and bake for 14 minutes.

-High in protein, and really nutrient-dense, these treats are great for kids who need to amp up their intake of calories.
 Use two cookies and strawberry or blackberry jam to make peanut butter and jelly "sandwiches."
 Ready in 22 minutes.

 03 of 17